The Strongest Weed Killer you Can Buy

 1) Doff Concentrated Strong Weed Killer

-This is one of the strongest weed killers you can buy and comes concentrated, so you get more mileage per bottle.
+I checked dozens of products before creating this guide and this is one of the strongest weed killers on sale and comes concentrated, so you get more mileage per bottle.

-Not only will Doff’s Weed Killer take out any known weeds, but it’s so powerful it will kill off most plants too; in fact, the only plants that could put up any resistance to this weed killer are ivy, the infamous Japanese Knotweed, bracken and tree roots.
+Not only will Doff’s Weed Killer take out any known weeds, but it’s so powerful it will kill off most plants too; in fact, the only plants that could put up any resistance to this weed killer are ivy, the infamous Japanese Knotweed, bracken and tree roots but I’ve found a product that treats those too.

-This is not a weed killer for lawns or flowerbeds where you have lots of plants growing as it will take out everything.
-This is the strong stuff and is best suited to persistent weeds or situations where you need to destroy all plant life in a large area so you can start from scratch.
+Doff is not a weed killer for lawns or flowerbeds where you have lots of plants growing as based on the results of my testing, it will take out everything.
+This is the strong stuff and I feel it’s best suited to persistent weeds or situations where you need to destroy all plant life in a large area so you can start from scratch.

 - 1-litre bottle.